acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 ~~~
 {: .source}

-As you can see, we don't hand in the actual integers to be added, but pointers to where those integers are in memory.
-This is because the kernel function is called from the host CPU, but actually executes on the GPU and hence needs to point to memory locations within the GPU memory.
+Those asterisks may be unfamiliar to you if you haven't done much C programming.
+They mean that the parameters being supplied are not the integers to be added, but instead **pointers** to where those integers are in memory.
+This is because the kernel function is *called* from the host CPU, but *executes* on the GPU and hence needs to point to memory locations within the GPU memory.
+The line `*c = *a + *b` says "take the values at addresses `a` and `b`, add them together, and store the result at the address `c`."
+So `a, b` and `c` are locations in memory, and `*a, *b` and `*c` are the values stored at those locations.

 > ## Memory Allocation
 > In C programs, there are two ways that memory for data can be allocated.
 The first is having them statically defined at the initial declaration.